 - The envelope ID

 - All envelope settings

-Once a transaction is sent with Private Mode enabled, the setting is final.
-Private Mode can not be turned off or reversed.
+Once a transaction is sent with Private Mode enabled, the setting is final: it can not be reversed.

 It is a good practice to have the company Customer Admin understand Private Mode and determine if Private Mode is necessary or desirable for their individual users or the company.